Toby Gilmore

 Toby Gilmore (c.
-1742/47 – 19 April 1812) was born in coastal West Africa as Shibodee Turrey Wurry, the son of a local chieftain.
+1742/47 – 19 April 1812) was born in coastal West Africa (an area then known as Guinea (region)) as Shibodee Turrey Wurry, the son of a local chieftain.
 He was kidnapped at the age of sixteen by slave traders.
 Later, he would regain his freedom by enlisting in the Continental Army during the American Revolution.

 Early life

 Around 1758, Shibodee Turrey Wurry was kidnapped by slave traders while collecting coconuts and placed in chains below deck aboard the slave ship Dove.
 This ship bound for Virginia had to change course because it was damaged during a storm, sailing to Rhode Island instead.
 There, he was auctioned off and purchased by sea captain John Gilmore of Raynham, Massachusetts.

 According to local legend, John and his wife had no children and renamed Shibodee to Toby Gilmore, teaching him to read and write.

 However, this has proven untrue; the couple had several children, and it is unclear if Toby could read and write.